N0AH-14/Twitter-Engagement-Analysis/README.md

 ## Contact

-For any inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries, please contact [work.noah14@gmail.com](mailto:work.noah14@gmail.com).

 ---

 ### Acknowledgements
-- The data used in this project was sourced from Twitter.
+- The data used in this project was sourced from Kaggle.
 - Special thanks to the Power BI community for their resources and support.